Send me detailed itinerary on my whatsapp no.

 Begin with the small chunks of the targets and gradually increase for the bigger one.
 For instance,

 Another vital area of improvement, you need to work upon.
-Before you head to the Phulara Ridge trek, you need to have the physical strength in order to carry backpacks on the uneven terrains.
+Before you head to the trek, you need to have the physical strength in order to carry backpacks on the uneven terrains.
 Considering everything under the sun, you ought to prepare yourself for the core strength.
-A strength would be making you suffer less than others who don’t prepare before it.
+A strength would be make you suffer less than others who’d not pay the heed.

 Flexibility in the body is what the trekking demands the most.
-Carrying the backpacks without flexibility can prove out to be fatal.
+Carrying the backpacks without flexibility in your hamstrings, quadriceps, shoulder, lateral sides etc. can prove out to be fatal.
 More the muscles relaxed, easier would be your trekking experience.
-Carrying a backpack, however light in weight can bring you the unnecessary pain which may spoil your entire trek.
+Carrying a backpack, however light in weight, can bring you the unnecessary pain which may spoil your entire trek.

-To pacify yourself or any other companion, yoga and meditation are the keys.
-These practices not only give you the mental peace but also provide you with a placid inner conscience which is extremely important in order to withstand the cons during the Phulara Ridge trek.
+To pacify yourself or any other companion, yoga and meditation are the key.
+These practices not only give you the mental peace but also provide you with a placid inner conscience which is extremely important in order to withstand the cons during the trek.

-This also improves your decision-making ability in the stressful situations, during the trek.
+This also improves your decision-making ability in the direst stressful situations, during the trek.

 Cancelling a trek is like a real pain when you have been dreaming of it since a long time.
 But, to resolve it and to lesser your disappointment.
 We have a user-friendly cancellation policy for you.